Universe

 #mk-index()

-Optional arguments control style and sorting convention parameters, as exemplified below.
+Optional arguments control style and sorting convention parameters, as explained in the API.

 Higher-Level Quoting-Indexing Commands

-The library also offers higher-level functions to assemble the entire (i) quote typesetting, (ii) index entry, (iii) citation typesetting, and (iv) bibliography entrying of the passage.
-Styling options are relatively abundant, giving the user a working level of control over the output formatting, as well as allows for document-wide standardization through function redefinitions through with, according to typst documentation.
+The library also offers higher-level functions to assemble the entire (i) quote typesetting, (ii) reference typesetting, optional (iii) bibliography, and (iv) indexing entrying of the passage.
+Styling options offer maximum control over the output formatting, as well as allows for document-wide standardization through function redefinitions through with, according to typst documentation.

-Higher-level quoting-indexing functions are #iq(...), #bq(...), respectively for inline and block quoting of Biblical literature, with automatic indexing and bibliography citation.
-There’s also a helper #ver(...) for convenient verse number formatting, mostly aimed at being used within block quotes.
+Higher-level quoting-referencing-indexing functions are #ind-inl(...), #ind-blk(...), respectively for inline and block quoting of Biblical literature, with automatic indexing and optional bibliography citation.
+There’s also a helper #ver[...] function for convenient verse number formatting, mostly aimed at being used within block quotes.

 Examples